galaxyproject/galaxy-hub/content/blog/2022-01-17-replicating-computation-ross/index.md

 ---
-title: A user's guide to their virtual, automated, computing Lab Notebook in Galaxy.
+title: A user's guide to the virtual, automated, computing Lab Notebook in Galaxy.
 tease: How a "Redo" button enables transparent and open scientific computing.
 authors: "Ross Lazarus"
 external_url: ""